hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-02-Fleek-Release-update-UI-rebrand.md

 ### Framework Auto-detection

 Fleek reads your package.json, Fleek configuration file, or other deployment services config files (ex.
 Netlify's toml) to auto-fill your build settings for deployments.
-We detect the framework you're using an auto select the correct build settings you should use to deploy, whether its Gatsby, Hugo, Nextjs, etc. Of course its still completely customizable and you can even bring your own dockerfile.
+We detect the framework you're using auto-select the correct build settings you should use to deploy, whether its Gatsby, Hugo, Nextjs, etc. Of course, it's still completely customizable and you can even bring your own docker file.
 We've made your deployment experience as seamless as it can possibly be.

 ![](./media/Rebrand-release/frameworkDropdown.png)
 ![](./media/Rebrand-release/GatsbyPrefilledSettings.png)